 The Town's Other Post-Employment Benefits (OPEB) Retiree Health Care cost went from approximately \$63,000 in recent years to \$0 annually in future years as shown in the financial forecast.
 The Town maintains a Section 115 trust fund dedicated to prefunding our OPEB costs which we have been advance funding to reduce our unfunded liabilities through the California Employers' Benefit Trust (CERBT) Fund.
-The Total Compensation Systems (TCS) actuarial study results as of June 30, 2017 show the Town has more money in the CERBT fund than the OPEB Retiree Health liability, thus we have a net OPEB asset.
+The Total Compensation Systems (TCS) actuarial study results as of June 30, 2019 show the Town has more money in the CERBT fund than the OPEB Retiree Health liability, thus we have a net OPEB asset.
 As such, we will fund future ongoing cost of Retiree Healthcare cost straight from the CERBT fund and there will not be an Operating Fund cost.

-Outside services that include contracts with outside firms are another significant cost representing approximately 16% of the Town's costs in FYE18.
+Outside services that include contracts with outside firms are another significant cost representing approximately 13% of the Town's costs in FYE19.
 Many services are provided to the Town through contracts such as attorney, accounting, audit, building plan check and building official, landscape maintenance, and recreation instructors.
 There are alternative ways of providing many of these various services such as by staffing or contracting.
 The Town will continually evaluate the efficiency, effectiveness, and service levels provided by contracts and staff and at times there may be adjustments of whether to staff or contract.
-For example, this fiscal year the Town hired a Senior Building Inspector to perform building inspection and some building plan review services to both save the Town some money and to provide more responsive services to our customers.
-The forecast is showing 3.0% annual inflation on outside service costs in FYE20 through FYE24.
+For example, the prior fiscal year the Town hired a Senior Building Inspector to perform building inspection and some building plan review services which has both saved the Town some money and provided more responsive services to our customers.
+The forecast is showing 3.0% annual inflation on outside service costs in FYE21 through FYE25.

-The Ross Valley Fire services are provided through the Ross Valley Fire Department JPA and at approximately \$2.0 million annually are 25% of total expenses.
-These costs increased over 6% each of the last two fiscal years due largely to a labor contract cost increases.
-Fire service costs are anticipated to increase in the 4% to 5% annual range in the following years with a new labor contract, pension cost increases, and fully funding the apparatus replacement schedule.
+The Ross Valley Fire services are provided through the Ross Valley Fire Department JPA and at approximately \$2.1 million annually are 27% of total expenses.
+These costs increased 5.8% each of the last two fiscal years due largely to a labor contract and benefit cost increases.
+Fire service costs are anticipated to increase in the 4% to 4.5% annual range in the following years with labor cost and pension cost increases, and fully funding the apparatus replacement schedule.